Goodpurchase/lesly-smart-backend1/README.md

 # Lesly Smart Backend

-A lightweight backend system for managing player data and VIP levels.
+A deployable backend system for Vercel.